Open archaeology, open source?

 We present an exploratory quantitative analysis of open-archaeo (open-archaeo.info, Batist and Roe 2023), a directory of 493 pieces of open source archaeological software and other digital resources maintained primarily by one of us (ZB) since 2018.

 We compiled the dataset by browsing collaborative software development platforms, relying heavily on their social networking features.
 More specifically, we update open-archaeo by manually crawling through archaeologists’ profiles on these platforms, as well as on other personal, professional, and institutional websites that describe and host additional archaeological software.
-We supplement this quasi-systematic collection strategy with word-of-mouth contributions made by interested individuals who identified relevant work that we initially overlooked.
+We supplement this quasi-systematic collection strategy with word-of-mouth contributions made by interested individuals, who reached out via email, social media or at conferences to identify relevant work that we initially overlooked, including work that they created themselves.

 Open-archaeo is a relatively comprehensive list.
 While our initial intention was to only list open source software, its scope has expanded to include all software created by and for archaeologists.
 Apart from regular updates by its primary maintainer (ZB), it has been expanded by a wider network of contributors and has benefited from the wider range of domain specialisms this has brought.
 However, open-archaeo generally lacks software written before archaeologists started using collaborative software development platforms such as GitHub, and software that is not shared on the web at all.
-The dataset is also limited by the experiences of its primary maintainers.1
+It also includes numerous non-software resources, as well as software developed and distributed without the use of software forges.
+Open-archaeo is also limited by the experiences of its primary maintainers, which affects the dataset’s overall scope and how comprehensively it covers various domains of archaeological research.3

 Host n %